uvy-devel/nzb-compass/README.md

 - Support reverse-proxy subpaths and Docker-host URL rebasing.
 - Store local connection settings with user-only file permissions (`0600`).

-## Install on Arch Linux or CachyOS
+## Install on Arch Linux or Arch Based distributions

 NZB Compass has a small unsigned Pacman repository hosted with GitHub Pages.
 Add this block to `/etc/pacman.conf`: